Amal642/Shape-AI-Project/README.md

 # Shape-AI-Project

-To Get the weather data from a city and display it as well as save it in a text file
+To Get the weather data from a city and display it as well as save it in a text file ( here we have used openweather api)